 Field Description Name Displays the system name of your Prestige.
 This information can be modified in Menu 1 - General Setup .
 Routing Refers to the routing protocol used.
 ZyNOS S/W Version Refers to the ZyNOS (ZyXEL Network Operating System) software version and date created.
 ZyNOS is a registered trademark of ZyXEL Communications Corporation.
 SDSL Driver Version Displays the driver version number of the SDSL chipset.
-ANSI Version Displays the ANSI version number.
+Country Code This field displays the country code number.
 Ethernet Address Refers to the Ethernet MAC (Media Access Control) of your Prestige.
 IP Address This is the IP address of the Prestige in dotted decimal notation.
 IP Mask This shows the subnet mask of the Prestige.
-DHCP This field shows the DHCP setting (None , Relay or Server) of the Prestige.
+DHCP This field shows the DHCP setting (None, Relay or Server) of the Prestige.
 See Table 4-1 for an explanation of these terms.